thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ace-iot-gateway-and-certa-mentor-30d.md

 ## Create uplink converter

-At first, copy the code for uplink converter, we will need it for integration:
+You can use the following code for your uplink converter in "Create integration" step:

 {% capture uplinkConverterCode %}
 // Decode an uplink message from a buffer